Mount Ararat Eastern Turkey, Turkey Travel Guide

 Waste management in Doğubayazıt is basic.
 Recycling is not widely distributed.
 Visitors should strive to reduce waste.
 Carry out everything you carry in, particularly on the mountain, following Leave No Trace principles.

 Water resources can be strained, especially in this arid region.
 Be mindful of your water usage.
 Take shorter showers.
 Turn off taps when not in use.
-This conserves a precious resource for local communities.
+This conserves a precious guide for local communities.

 Seek tour operators who demonstrate a commitment to Leave No Trace principles on the mountain.
 Ask about their environmental policies before booking.